Di-KaZ/Tutorials/strace_help.md

 Binary or pid ?
 ==============

-If we pass a binary in args we should excute it with [fork()](http://manpagesfr.free.fr/man/man2/fork.2.html) and [exec family function](http://manpagesfr.free.fr/man/man3/exec.3.html), but is it's an pid that we recive we don't have to execute it beacause he is aleready in execution.
+If we pass a binary in args we should excute it with [fork()](http://manpagesfr.free.fr/man/man2/fork.2.html) and [exec family function](http://manpagesfr.free.fr/man/man3/exec.3.html), but is it's an pid that we recive we don't have to execute it because he is already in execution.
 Here is a sample code using fork() function:

 ```C